 The Snaefellsnes Peninsula in Iceland in January

-The Snaefellsnes peninsula has gained the nickname "Iceland in Miniature" since its 56-mile (90-kilometer) coastline has many diverse landscapes and features that characterize Iceland's nature.
+The Snaefellsnes Peninsula has gained the nickname "Iceland in Miniature" since its 56-mile (90-kilometer) coastline has many diverse landscapes and features representative of the country.

-The second best-known attraction is the Snaefellsjokull glacier and volcano, made famous in Jules Verne's classic science fiction novel, "Journey to the Center of the Earth."
+The second best-known attraction is the Snaefellsjokull Glacier, made famous in Jules Verne's classic science fiction novel, "Journey to the Center of the Earth."

 - Plan your trip with the Top 16 Things to Do on the Snaefellsnes Peninsula

-These are not the only sites you can see on the Snaefellsnes peninsula in January.
-You can encircle it and see features such as the seal colony at Ytri Tunga and the coastal fishing villages of Arnarstapi, Hellnar, and Stykkisholmur.
-Along the way, you will find natural wonders such as Djupalonssandur beach, the Budahraun lava fields, and the Londrangar basalt towers.
+These are far from the only sites you can see on the Snaefellsnes peninsula in January!
+You can encircle it and view the seal colony at Ytri Tunga and the coastal fishing villages of Arnarstapi, Hellnar, and Stykkisholmur.
+Along the way, you will find natural wonders such as Djupalonssandur Beach, the Budahraun Lava Fields, and the Londrangar Basalt Towers.

 The Weather in Iceland in January

 There are many things to see and do in Iceland in January, but the weather this time of year concerns many visitors.
 How cold is Iceland in January?
-Find that answer and more below.
+Here's what you need to know about January's climate.

 Weather in Reykjavik in January

-The temperature in Reykjavik in January averages between 33.8 F° and 23 F° (1 C° and -5 C°).
-It can get as cold as 14 F° (-10 C°), but this is uncommon.
-If you are leaving Reykjavik, it's wise to check the Icelandic Meteorological Office's website to learn what the weather is like at your destination.
+The temperature in Reykjavik in January averages between 33.8°F and 23°F (1°C and -5°C).
+It can get as cold as 14°F (-10°C), but this is uncommon.
+If you are leaving Reykjavik, it's a good idea to check the Icelandic Meteorological Office's website to learn what the weather is like at your destination.

 Iceland Weather in January

 Iceland's weather in January can be notoriously fickle.
-January is a reasonably wet month and there's an average of 3.5 inches (88 millimeters) of precipitation, which will come in all forms.
+January is a reasonably wet month, and there's an average of 3.5 inches (88 millimeters) of precipitation.
 You'll likely experience rain, snow, hail, wind, and even some sun during your January stay in Iceland.

 The Temperature in Iceland in January

-Overall the average temperature in Iceland in January is 31 F° (-1 C).
-However, it may be more windy or wet depending on the different areas you visit.
+The average temperature in Iceland in January is 31°F (-1°C).
+However, it may be windier or wetter depending on the different areas you visit.
 For example, the southern areas of Iceland may be warmer than the northern regions.

-You cannot change the weather, so make sure to account for some flexibility when planning your Iceland itinerary, and consider some indoor backup plans.
+You cannot change the weather, so make sure to account for some flexibility when planning your Iceland itinerary.
+Exploring some indoor backup plans is a good idea in case the weather is more extreme.

 - See the Best Itineraries in Iceland | Self-Drive Summer and Winter Adventures